robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 The flow behavior in a Contrail manager kubernetes cluster will be as follows:

-    1. Flow will PodA to PodB will be allowed.
+    1. Flow from PodA to PodB will be allowed. (due to Policy 1)
-    2. Flow from PodC to PodB will be allowed.
+    2. Flow from PodC to PodB will be allowed. (due to Policy 2)
-    3. Any other flow to PodB will be disallowed.
+    3. Any other flow to PodB will be disallowed. (due to Policy 2)

 Illustrations: